mathielo/dst-dedicated-server/docs/README.md

 ## Essentials

-These steps are minimum required to have a server running:
+These are the minimum required steps to have a server running:

 * Prepare the host
   * [Install Git](../#prepare-the-host)